Weakly unramified representations, finite morphisms, and Knapp-Stein $R$-groups: Generalization to non-simply-connected cases

 \subsection{Revisiting Knapp-Stein $R$-groups for simply-connected, almost simple, semi-simple groups}

 We recall Keys' work in \cite{keys82unram} for Knapp-Stein $R$-groups for simply-connected, almost simple, semi-simple groups.
-Let $\bG_0$ be a simply-connected, almost simple, semi-simple group over $F.$ Let $\bM_0$ be a minimal $F$-Levi subgroup of $\bG_0.$ Given a unitary unramified character $\chi_0$ of $M_0(F),$ from \cite[Section 3]{keys82unram}, each non-trivial $R_{\chi_0}$ has the following structure:
+Let $\bold{H}$ be a simply-connected, almost simple, semi-simple group over $F.$ Let $\bM_H$ be a minimal $F$-Levi subgroup of $\bold{H}.$ Given a unitary unramified character $\chi_{M_H}$ of $M_H,$ from \cite[Section 3]{keys82unram}, each non-trivial Knapp-Stein $R$-group $R_{\chi_{M_H}}$ for $\chi_{M_H}$ has the following structure: